privacysandbox/sdk-runtime-samples/XPF-SDK-sample/flutter_app/README.md

     ```bash
     bundletool install-apks --apks=RuntimeAppDebug.apks
     ```
-After completing these steps, the example app should be running on your device or emulator with the Fancy SDK successfully initialized.
+After completing these steps, the example app should be running on your device or emulator with the SDK successfully initialized.

 ## Common Problems and Solutions
 You might encounter some issues during the setup.
 Here's a quick guide to troubleshoot them: